JEdilrey/StatsTools/README.md

-# StatsTools
+# Statistic Tools

-our 1st year programming project in C langauge
+this is a school project for subject Fundamentals of Programming (FOPR) created by Team C Anonymouse.